gante/mmWave-localization-learning/README.md

 In this GitHub repository, the creation of beamformed fingerprints is achieved through a pre-established codebook of beamforming patterns transmitted by a base station.
 Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints into a mobile device’s position.
-Compared to recent low- power A-GPS implementations, the simulations show that the proposed method achieves 60× higher energy efficiency*, while keeping similar accuracy.
+Compared to recent low-power A-GPS implementations, the simulations show that the proposed method achieves 60× higher energy efficiency*, while keeping similar accuracy.
 The average errors of down to 3.3 meters are obtained on realistic outdoor scenarios, containing mostly non-line-of-sight positions, making it a very competitive and promising alternative for outdoor positioning.